-Have you wondered about the liquid given before a CT scan or X-ray procedure is done?
+Have you wondered about the liquid given before a CT scan1 or X-ray procedure is done?
 Did someone give you an information sheet talking about the possible adverse drug effects?
 Any adverse drug effects if you are diabetic?
 Jay Harold will discuss an important warning from the Food and Drug Administration (FDA) about a diabetic medication (metformin) and Iodinated contrast agents.

 First, let’s define what a CT Scan is